The first issue you will face when installing or upgrading to oracle is how to approach configuration and installation.

 Describe how to use the Software Packager to handle distributed software installation

-The next lesson looks at the Universal Installer--Oracle's installation tool.
+The next lesson looks at the Universal Installer which is Oracle's installation tool.